shriyala/fas-powershell/docs/New-FasUserCertificate.md

 ## Outputs

 ### void
-This cmdlet does not return a value
+This cmdlet returns the user certificate if successful

 ## Notes